A simple guide on how to make limoncello overnight! This is the perfect post-dinner sip or as a gift for others!

 Yes!
 I actually recommend letting it infuse for 24 hours just to make sure you get the best flavor.

 You could squeeze the juice from the lemon slices if you wanted.
 Sometimes I add it back into the limoncello even though it is not traditional.

 - 10 oz simple syrup

-- Strain into an airtight container.
+- Strain out the lemons from the mixture into an airtight container.

 I would love to have that bottle and a set of the footed glasses.
 Where did you get?

 The bottle was from Target, but the shot glasses were from my father and he's had them forever, I'm not sure where he got them!

 Question: does the entire lemon go in the blender?
 I have made limoncellos by infusing the yellow robe for several days and anxious to try this overnight recipe.
 Thank you.